 Portable:

-As far as portability and mobility are concerned, we suggest you go for a portable one.
+When it comes to how easy it is to carry and move around, we recommend getting a portable one.
 Portable compressors come in different shapes and sizes.
-Smaller units weigh up to 40 pounds that are light enough to lift off the ground.
-They are available in either pancake and hotdog style with a 3-gallon tank or less.
+Some smaller ones weigh up to 40 pounds, making them light enough to lift off the ground.
+They are available in either pancake or hotdog style with a tank that holds 3 gallons or less.

-So you can move around and store it with ease.
-Air compressors of this type weigh more than 80 pounds and the tank size ranges from 5 to 20 gallons.
-A big tank means you can use all sorts of pneumatic tools available on the market.
+If you need a portable unit with a lot of power, there are some big and powerful portable devices.
+They come with either pneumatic or rubberized wheels so you can move them around and store them easily.
+These air compressors weigh more than 80 pounds, and the tank size can range from 5 to 20 gallons.
+A bigger tank means you can use all sorts of pneumatic tools that are available in the market.

 Pros: